 During the second stage of the selection process, the applications that meet the administrative and eligibility criteria will be evaluated by two (2) impartial evaluators appointed by the Bodossaki Foundation and the NGO Support Centre.
-At least one of them will be independent (external) of the Bodossaki Foundation and the NGO Support Centre and will have been selected through an open call procedure.
-Evaluators will be required to sign a declaration of no conflict of interest in relation to the organisations whose applications they will be asked to evaluate.
+At least one of them will be independent (external) of the Bodossaki Foundation and the NGO Support Centre and the NGO support centre

 The evaluators will individually and independently evaluate the project application according to the Evaluation Criteria set out below.
-The average score of the two evaluations will be taken into account for the evaluation of the application.
-To further examine the application, a minimum average score of 60 points is required as a minimum.
+The average score of the two (2) evaluations will be taken into account for the evaluation of the application.
+To further examine the application, a minimum average score of sixty (60) points is required as a minimum.

-If the difference between the scores is greater than 30%, the application will be evaluated by a third evaluator appointed by the Bodossaki Foundation and the NGO Support Centre, who will be independent of both institutions.
+If the difference between the scores is greater than 30% of the higher score, the application will be evaluated by a third evaluator appointed by the Bodossaki Foundation and the NGO Support Centre, who will be independent of both institutions.

-In such a case, the average of the two closest scores will be the final average score and will be taken into account for the ranking of the application.
-Applications with a minimum score of 60 points will be ranked according to their score, without any change in the order of ranking.
+In such a case, the average of the two (2) closest scores will be the final average score and will be taken into account for the ranking of the application.
+Applications with a minimum score of sixty (60) points will be ranked according to their score, without any change in the order of ranking.